 Protection

 Sun hats are great for protecting your skin from the sun's harmful UV (ultraviolet radiation) rays and can save you the hassle of putting sunscreen on your face.
-All of the hats we tested have a UPF (Ultraviolet Protection Factor) rating of 50 or 50+.
+All of the hats we tested have a UPF (Ultraviolet Protection Factor) rating between 30 and 50+.
 UPF is a rating system that measures the amount of UV radiation admitted through fabrics.
 A UPF rating of 30+ blocks about 96 percent of UV radiation, while a UPF rating of 50 blocks about 98 percent.
 Anything above that, including 50+, blocks more than 98 percent.

 Many of the hats we tested have mesh ventilation on the sides.
 This decreases the hats' UPF rating, but only by a small amount.
-This is because many companies rate the mesh fabric (without the holes) the same rating as the rest of the hat, leaving only a small portion of sunlight to break through the holes.
-This may be why Conner does not specify the UPF rating of their hat because it's crown is fully mesh, which we believe will let more sun get to your scalp.
+Many companies rate the mesh fabric (without the holes) the same rating as the rest of the hat, leaving only a small portion of sunlight to break through the holes.
+This may be why Conner does not specify the UPF rating of their hat because its crown is fully meshed.
+We believe will let more sun get to your scalp.

-When selecting a sun hat, you need to figure out what type of brim you want.
-There are very large brims that protect the largest area of skin; these are good if you are just hanging out and not moving around too much.
-There are bucket hats that usually have smaller brims for more active wear but less protection, and there are sloped brims that cover the selected area throughout the day as the sun drops or rises.
+When selecting a hat, you need first to figure out what kind of brim you want.
+There are very large brims that protect the largest area of skin.
+These are good if you are just hanging out and not moving around too much.
+There are also bucket hats that usually have smaller brims for more active pursuits, but these have less protection.
+Then there are sloped brims that cover selected areas throughout the day as the sun drops or rises.
 The slope of the hat protects throughout this cycle.
-All of the hats we reviewed have darker material on the underside of the brim to protect from glare.
-This is especially important if you plan to be in or on the water or snow often.
+Some of the hats we reviewed have darker material on the underside of the brim to protect from glare, too.
+This is especially important if you plan to be on water or snow.

-If sun protection is your number one priority, you should consider a cape-style hat.
-As noted above, hats with neck capes will protect you better than full-brim options because the cape covers your neck, so the changing angle of the sun doesn't affect coverage.
-The downside is that these hats are less stylish and can occasionally feel uncomfortably hot, so you'll need to decide if you'll actually wear a cape-style hat.
-The most protective hat is the one you'll wear!
+If sun protection is your number one priority, consider a cape-style hat.
+As noted above, hats with neck capes will protect you better than full-brim options because the cape covers your neck.
+The changing angle of the sun doesn't affect coverage with this style of hat.
+The downside is that these are less stylish and can occasionally feel uncomfortably hot.
+So, you'll need to decide if you'll actually wear a cape-style hat.
+Sometimes you can stuff the cape up in the hat when you don't want to look so silly, too.
+But remember, the most protective hat is the one you actually have on your head!

-If you get a hat that doesn't completely cover your head and shoulders, make sure you wear sunscreen on your exposed skin, so you don't get burned.
-It's better to put sunscreen on the parts that you think are protected, too, because sometimes when you turn your head, you expose unprotected skin to harmful UV radiation.
+If you get something that doesn't completely cover your head and shoulders, make sure you wear sunscreen on your exposed skin, so you don't get burned.
+It's better to put sunscreen on the parts that you think are protected, too.
+Because, sometimes, when you turn your head, you expose unprotected skin to harmful UV radiation.

 Comfort

-A very important thing to decide before buying a sun hat is what activity you are going to be wearing it for.
-If you are going to wear it climbing, then you might want one with a smaller brim so that when you look up the climb the hat doesn't hit your back and fall off.
-If you are going to wear it running then get a lightweight hat that breathes well and doesn't fly off in the wind.
-You also want to make sure your hat fits properly.
-An ill-fitting hat can either give you endless headaches if it's too small, or will feel loose and unstable if it's too big.
-So before you buy a sun hat, measure your head following the specific company sizing guidelines.
+A very important thing to decide before buying a hat is what activity you will be wearing it for.
+If you are going to wear it climbing, you might want one with a smaller brim so that when you look up the climb, the hat doesn't hit your back and fall off.
+If you are going to wear it running, get a lightweight hat that breathes well and doesn't fly off in the wind.
+Also, be sure the one you choose fits properly.
+An ill-fitting hat can either give you endless headaches if it's too small or will feel loose and unstable if it's too big.
+So before you buy one, measure your head following the specific company sizing guidelines.

-One other thing we mention when evaluating products in this metric is the visibility (or lack thereof) provided by each hat.
-How much visibility you have when wearing each hat significantly affects your comfort because with poor visibility, you wont be able to enjoy your surroundings.
-Worse, if you're doing something technical, it could affect your safety.
-Essentially, the wider the brim, the lower the visibility — especially if that brim flops over your eyes.
-We've noted in each individual review if a hat has visibility issues.
+Another aspect to consider when evaluating products in this metric is the visibility (or lack thereof) provided by each hat.
+How much visibility you have when wearing it significantly affects your comfort.
+Because, with poor visibility, you won't be able to enjoy your surroundings.
+And, not enjoying your surroundings is uncomfortable!
+Even worse, if you're doing something technical, it could affect your safety.
+Protection from the sun isn't as important as not falling on a technical descent.
+The wider the brim on a hat, the lower the visibility — especially if that brim flops over your eyes.
+We've noted in each review if a hat has visibility issues.

 Breathability

-Wearing a sun hat on a hot day can cool you down, but it can also heat you up if it doesn't breathe very well.
-Breathable fabrics are used in most sun hats and will not overheat you unless you are doing physical activity.
+Wearing a hat to block the sun on a hot day can cool you down.
+But, it can also make your head hotter if it doesn't breathe well.
+Breathable fabrics are used in most sun hats and will not overheat unless you are doing physical activity.
 In this case, you'll want to choose a hat with good ventilation throughout the crown.
 Ventilation typically comes in the form of eyelet vents or mesh paneling.
 Mesh paneling generally provides the best cooling ventilation, but well-placed eyelet vents can do a lot to promote airflow.
 Check our individual reviews for our recommendations here.

 Durability

-A good sun hat will stick with you for many years and throughout many adventures.
-Again, the likelihood of a hat to hold up over time depends on how you'll plan to use it.
-If you're just looking for a hat to wear around town or on the beach, you don't need to find an extremely durable, rugged option.
-If you know you'll never have to pack your hat into luggage, then you can worry less about crushability.
-But if you're going to be shoving your hat into a gritty pack again and again, then you'll definitely want to emphasize this metric and find a hat that can hold up to abuse.
+A good hat will stick with you for many years and on many adventures.
+Again, the likelihood of it holding up over time depends on how you plan to use it.
+If you're just looking for a hat to wear around town or on the beach, you don't need to find an extremely durable and rugged option.
+If you know you'll never have to pack your hat into luggage, then you can worry less about crushability, too.
+But if you're going to be shoving your it into a gritty pack again and again, then you definitely want to emphasize this metric and find a hat that can hold up to abuse.

-The most durable hats can be folded, rolled, or crushed into a pack, and generally bounce back into shape when worn.
-They're made of materials that won't snag or tear easily, and they're crafted with care so seams won't bust and fabric won't fray.
-We've noted throughout our individual reviews which hats can hold up to rugged use and which need to be babied to last.
+The most durable hats can be folded, rolled, or crushed into a pack and generally bounce back into shape when worn.
+They're made of materials that won't snag or tear easily.
+And, they're crafted with care so the seams won't bust and the fabric won't fray.
+We've noted throughout our individual reviews which products can hold up to rugged use and which need to be babied to last.

-Many sun hats are light in color since light colors reflect heat.
-When buying a sun hat remember that although a white hat may be the most effective, will get dirty and stained.
-So we suggest a hat that is easily washable or just a little bit darker, so the stains won't show as much.
+Many hats for sunny activities are light in color since those reflect heat.
+When making a purchase, remember that although a white one may be the most effective, it will get dirty and stained.
+So, we suggest a hat that is easily washable or just a little bit darker so the stains won't show as much.

-Another key thing to look at is the material the sun hat is made of.
-If you buy a $10 straw hat from the gas station you will get what you pay for.
-We suggest a hat made from nylon or a similar material for its strength.
+Another key thing to look at is the material the hat is made of.
+If you buy a $10 straw hat from the gas station, you will get about $10 worth of hat.
+We suggest a hat made from nylon or another synthetic and breathable material for its strength.

 Style

 Style is important when buying anything, let alone a sun hat.
-So before you buy a sun hat make sure you won't look like a total fool wearing it, unless of course you just don't care.
-Before purchasing, see if you can get another opinion; sometimes what looks good to you in the mirror might actually just be your wild imagination.
+So before you buy one, make sure you won't look like a total fool wearing it.
+Unless, of course, you just don't care, then go for it!
+Before purchasing, see if you can get another opinion; sometimes, what looks good to you in the mirror might actually just be your wild imagination.